ywh9973/ywh9973/README.md

-## Welcome to my simulation laboratory 👋
+## Welcome to My Simulation Laboratory 👋

-Here I will be documenting custom energy-stable high-order numerical methods for well-posed PDEs solving as well as gradient-based optimisation tools for research and industrial applications.
+In this space, I explore and document advanced numerical methods, focusing on energy-stable, high-order techniques for solving well-posed partial differential equations (PDEs).
+I also develop and implement gradient-based optimization tools tailored for complex research problems and real-world industrial applications.

+With a strong foundation in computational mathematics and a passion for innovative problem-solving, my work aims to push the boundaries of simulation accuracy and efficiency.
+From fluid dynamics to structural analysis, these tools are designed to tackle the most demanding challenges in engineering and scientific computing.

+If you are looking for expertise in high-performance numerical modeling, optimization, or cutting-edge simulation methods, you’re in the right place!

 <!--
 **ywhlab/ywhlab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.